philhoyt/Accordion-Animated/README.md

 # Accordion Animated

-Extends the core Accordion block with smooth, accessible open/close animation.
+Adds animated open/close transitions to the core WordPress Accordion block.

 ## Description

-Accordion Animated adds a smooth height transition to the WordPress core Accordion block without replacing or re-registering it.
-Animation is opt-in per block — enable it in the block inspector and the panel opens and closes with a fluid animation driven by CSS custom properties.
+Accordion Animated extends the core Accordion block with a CSS height transition.
+It uses block filters rather than registering a new block, so existing Accordion blocks are unaffected.
+Animation is opt-in per block and configured entirely through block attributes rendered as CSS custom properties.

 ## Features

-- Toggle animation on or off for each Accordion block independently.
+- Enable or disable animation per Accordion block from the block inspector.
-- Control animation duration (100–1000ms) with a range slider.
+- Set animation duration between 100ms and 1000ms.
-- Choose from four easing curves: Ease Out, Ease In Out, Linear, and Spring.
+- Four easing options: Ease Out, Ease In Out, Linear, and Spring.
-- Animation state is stored in block attributes and rendered as CSS custom properties — no inline scripts.
+- No inline scripts.
+Animation state renders as CSS custom properties.
-- Works with the WordPress Interactivity API that powers the core Accordion block.
+- Built on the WordPress Interactivity API that the core Accordion block uses.

 ## Requirements